 This course prepares Dental Assistant students for professional success in a dental practice or other dental health care environment.
 Students develop professional appearance and image.
 More importantly, they learn to work within ethical guidelines and legal frameworks.
-In preparation for entering the workforce, students customize or develop their portfolios and lay out an ongoing professional development plan.
-This course is equivalent to 508-307 at other WTCS schools.
+In preparation for entering the workforce, studentscustomize or develop their portfolios and lay out an ongoing professional development plan. terminology.
+Throughout the course, students This course is equivalent to 508-307 at other WTCS schools.

-Dental Chairside - Advanced
+Dental Chairside - Advanced 5.00

 This course prepares Dental Assistant students to adapt chairside skills to assisting with dental specialties as they are performed in general practice.
 It focuses on pediatric dentistry, orthodontics, oral maxillofacial surgery, endodontics, periodontics, and prosthodontics.
 Students will also develop the ability to assist with sealants, perform coronal polishing, and apply topical fluoride and topical anesthetics.
 This course is the equivalent to 508-308 at other WTCS schools.
-Prereq 508-352(10191);
+PREREQUISITES: 508-302 - Dental AssistantClinicals Chairside

-Dental Laboratory Procedure
+508-309 3.00 Dental Laboratory Procedure

-This course prepares Dental Assistant students to produce alginate impressions and fabricate diagnostic models, oral appliances, temporary restorations, and custom trays.
+This course prepares Dental Assistant students to produce alginate impressions and Dental Chairside, Dental Materials, Dental fabricate diagnostic models, oral appliances, temporary restorations, and custom travs.
 Students also polish oral appliances.
 This course is equivalent to 508-309 in other WTCS schools.
-Prereg 508-113 - Dental Materials dental health and treatment plans to patients.
-This course is the equivalent of 508-310 at other WTCS schools.
-Prereg 508-103 -Dental Radiography
+PREREQUISITES: 508-113 -Dental Materials

+508-310 1.00 Dental Radiography - Advanced